programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

    - `nbt_index_1951-1975.json`
    - `nbt_index_1976-2000.json`

-- As an alternative, there is one MARCXML file containing one bibliographic record to illustrate the process if you are starting from a MARCXML dump of your library catalogue data rather than JSON files (see the section _Local application_ below).
+- As an alternative, there is one MARCXML file (`salinger_example.marcxml`) containing one bibliographic record to illustrate the process if you are starting from a MARCXML dump of your library catalogue data rather than JSON files (see the section _Local application_ below).

 ### Notebooks